Grasshopper Grid Components¶

 \(\mathbf{origin}\) in this case is set up such that the first point

-will be vertical, and iteration over the list
+in each path of Points will be vertical, and iteration over the list

 at that path sweeps clockwise.